List of ministers of the interior of the Netherlands

 The minister of the interior and kingdom relations (Minister van Binnenlandse Zaken en Koninkrijksrelaties) is the head of the Ministry of the Interior and Kingdom Relations and a member of the Cabinet and the Council of Ministers.
-The incumbent minister is Frank Rijkaart of the Farmer–Citizen Movement (BBB) who has been in office since 5 September 2025.
+The incumbent minister is Pieter Heerma of the Christian Democratic Appeal (CDA) who has been in office since 23 February 2026.
 Regularly, a state secretary is assigned to the ministry who is tasked with specific portfolios.
-The current state secretary is Eddie van Marum.
+The current state secretary is Eric van der Burg.